samarthagarwal/flutter_pexels/README.md

 Pexels is a Flutter application built for Android and iOS that uses the Pexels Image/Video API and displays a list of curated images and popular videos.
 It has the following main features.

+- Users can view photos and videos in an infinitely scrolling list.
+- Users see a loading animation while the API requests are in flight.
 - Users can find out the photographer's info for each image.
+- The UI that displays the Photos displays colors according to the colors in the image.
+The most prominent colors in the image is used as the background color for the text.
+I have written an extension to convert Hex strings to Dart Colors.
 - Users can view curated images and videos in high definition.
 - Users can zoom and pan into the images when tapped, this displays the image in the largest available resolution.
 - Users can also download images to their phone's Gallery or Photo Album.